Gohan: Abilities

+Transformations

+Gohan's transformations are often triggered by immense potential and emotional catalysts.

+Great Ape (Ōzaru): Like all Saiyans with a tail, Gohan could transform into a giant, primal ape form by absorbing enough Blutz Waves, typically from a full moon or artificial moon.
+This transformation increased his power but made him feral and violent.
+Gohan lost this ability when his tail was cut off.

+Super Saiyan: Gohan first achieved this iconic, golden-haired form while training with Goku in the Hyperbolic Time Chamber during the Cell Saga.
+He later mastered it as the "Full Power" state, which diminished the form's strain on his body, allowing him to use it as if it was a base state.

+Super Saiyan 2: Gohan was the first warrior to reach this level, which was triggered by his grief and rage after Android 16's death at the hands of Cell.
+This form features spikier hair and a constant electrical aura.

+Ultimate Gohan (Potential Unleashed): Gained after Old Kai's unlock ability ceremony, this state draws out all of his latent power without requiring a Super Saiyan transformation.
+It became his standard powerful form for a long period, but his lack of training between the end of Z until the Resurrection of Frieza rendered it locked again until the Tournament of Power.

+Beast Gohan: Gohan's most recent and powerful form, achieved during the events of Dragon Ball Super: Super Hero.
+It is an evolution of his Ultimate state, characterized by white/grey hair, red eyes, and a massive surge in power, once again triggered by traumatic anger.

 Appearances

 Dragon Ball Z

 Cover for manga chapter #404, showing four different appearances of Gohan during his childhood years.

 Gohan is introduced as the four-year-old son of Goku and Chi-Chi, named after Goku's adoptive grandfather.
 Described as well-mannered and reserved, Gohan is abducted by the extraterrestrial Saiyan named Raditz, revealed to be his paternal uncle.
 While Goku is pinned to the ground, Gohan's extreme distress explodes with the release of his dormant power, which allows him to injure Raditz.
 With Goku training in the realm of the dead, Piccolo trains him for the upcoming battle against the two other Saiyans, Vegeta and Nappa.
 His tutelage under Piccolo forms a deep bond between the two characters, with Piccolo ultimately sacrificing himself to save Gohan during their fight with Nappa.
 After Vegeta's defeat, Gohan travels with Bulma and Krillin to planet Namek to use the Dragon Balls there to revive their fallen friends.
 Gohan and the others wish Piccolo back to life, causing Kami and the Dragon Balls to be returned.
 Gohan, along with Krillin and Vegeta, is then forced into an encounter with Frieza.
 After a long fight, Gohan is replaced by Goku.
 In the final fight, the Dragon Balls bring everybody from Namek to Earth.
 Frieza is found in space by his father, King Cold, and is turned into a cyborg.